jndean/Clockchecker/README.md

 ```bash
 python example.py
 ```
-All currently solved puzzles are present as unit tests in tests.py.
-Run them all with
+All currently solved puzzles are present in the `puzzles.py` file.
+They are run as unit tests, you can run them all with the following
 ```bash
 python -m unittest
 ```
-At time of writing clockchecker is written purely in Python (3.13), because it is supposed to be fun to work on and easy to reason over, rather than efficient to run.
-The above unittest command today solves 32 puzzles in 10.1 seconds.
+Clockchecker is written purely in Python (3.13), because it is supposed to be fun to work on and easy to reason over, rather than efficient to run.
+At time of writing the above unittest command today solves 38 puzzles in 13 seconds.

 ## Example Character Implementations
 The hope is for characters to be easy to write, easy to read, and easy to reason over.
 TPI is determined to make this goal unattainable.
 That said, at least _some_ characters fit quite well in the clockchecker framework; some example characters taken from the `characters.py` file are below.